 - If advisors approve, courses and academic records will be reviewed by the CSE Associate Chair to ensure they are consistent with the expectations CSE Tech electives (i.e., sufficient computing content that contributes significantly to a student’s studies).

 CSE 131 is a little bit of an exception.
 Appropriate courses and AP CS-A credit can count as CSE 131 without counting that against any residency requirement in our department.

-Can the same course satisfy requirements across majors between SEAS and other schools?
+Can the same course satisfy requirements across majors between Engineering (McKelvey School of Engineering) and other schools?